wp-plugins/yith-donations-for-woocommerce/README.txt

 == Description ==

 Add to your shop the possibility for your users to make donations for a good cause or an important solidarity campaigns.
 Make your users in the position to fill a donation form, make a donation in your site and let them set the amount they want to donate.
-Now you can do that with YITH Donations for WooCommerce.
+Now you can do that with YITH Donations for WooCommerce

 **Main features:**